anne-gcd/MTG-Link/README.md

                         of size '-c' [default: 2]
-  -out OUTDIR           Output directory [default './mtg10x_results'] -refDir REFDIR        Directory containing the reference sequences if any -contigs CONTIGS      Directory containing the sequences of the contigs -line LINE            Line of GFA file input from which to start analysis
+  -out OUTDIR           Output directory [default './mtg10x_results'] -refDir REFDIR        Directory containing the reference sequences if any -line LINE            Line of GFA file input from which to start analysis
                         (if not provided, start analysis from first line of GFA file input) [optional]